 - To strive for excellence in research and investigation in all the fields of science, technology, the humanities, the social sciences and the arts.

 - To strive for excellence in administrative management to facilitate and guarantee the development of the activities that will allow the University to reach the proposed goals.

 Just like the Strategic Plan states the strategic aims of the University of Girona, the quality policy covers the various Quality Management Systems and, therefore, the various quality plans at both institutional and structural unit level.

 The UdG's quality policy embraces the institutional objectives and the teaching, research and investigation and management objectives.

 The reference framework of this policy covers the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) proposed by the European Association for Quality Assurance in Higher Education (ENQA), which states that universities must have established, in all their areas (teaching, research and investigation and management), quality assurance systems to analyse deviations from planning and areas subject to improvement while, at the same time, making it possible to implement proposals for continuous improvement.

 The European Excellence Model serves as a reference point so that the institutions can make an internal diagnosis of the degree of quality of their management through self-assessment.
 Although self-assessment is intended for the whole of the institution, a unit or service can be assessed in isolation too.
-Such self-assessment will allow it to identify its strong points and areas for improvement, recognise the most important shortfalls and suggest action plans of improvement.
+This self-assessment will allow you to identify your strong points and areas to improve, and to recognise the most important shortfalls and suggest action plans for improvement.